 Distance from Austin: 24 miles west; 40-minute drive

-Just a short jaunt outside of Austin proper, Dripping Springs is a boozy oasis home to some of the state’s top breweries and distilleries.
+Just a short jaunt outside of Austin, Dripping Springs is a boozy oasis home to some of the state’s top breweries and distilleries.
+(Pro tip: Assign a DD.).
 Start at Jester King Brewery, take the tour or simply sample your way through their award-winning farmhouse ales under the shade of ancient live oak trees.
 Just down the road, you’ll find gin and liqueur producers Revolution Spirits, dog-friendly booze emporium Treaty Oak Distillery, crafty outpost Last Stand Brewing, and Beerburg Brewing, a beer hall stocked with farm-to-table food offerings.
 If you want a one-stop-shop destination, Dripping Springs Distilling is tough to beat.
 The first licensed distillery in all of Texas Hill Country, they produce artisanal vodka, gin, and bourbon in small batches using limestone-filtered spring water native to the region.
 Continue the party at Dreamland where a taproom awaits, then go work off those liquid calories by enjoying onsite mini-golf, pickleball, art and sculpture, live music, and more.

 Distance from Austin: 80 miles southwest; 1.25-hour drive